 - Hours: 20-25 hours per week

-- Location: Online, available to U.S. and international learners
+- Location: Online and available to U.S. learners

 - Computer Requirements: Click here to learn more about Kenzie Academy’s computer requirements